Open Daily 9am–5pm · 364 Days | 🐊 Wildlife Warriors Show runs daily · 1,200+ animals · Free parking · Kids under 3 free

 Grace's Bird Garden

-Formerly the Rainforest Aviary, this lush walk-through garden is home to over 170 birds from 19+ species.
-Renamed in honour of Bindi's daughter, it's a peaceful refuge filled with native lorikeets, cockatoos, and the enchanting Rose-crowned Fruit Dove.
+A lush walk-through garden home to over 170 birds from 19+ species.
+Named in honour of Bindi's daughter, it's a peaceful refuge filled with native lorikeets, cockatoos, and the enchanting Rose-crowned Fruit Dove.

 Conservation